 NB $1US = AED 3.67

-If you’re purchasing for more than 10 people contact email@example.com for even more discount!
+If you’re purchasing for more than 10 people contact email@example.com for an even better discount!

-In fairness, we have a full review over here too of the Dubai Pass.
-In comparison, we feel the Go City Dubai pass is easier to understand, it’s instantly available on your phone and there are fewer exclusions, but also fewer total attractions.
+In fairness, we have a full review over here, too of the Dubai Pass by IVenture.
+In comparison, we feel the Go City Dubai pass is easier to understand, it’s instantly available on your phone, and there are fewer exclusions but also fewer total attractions.

-What we love about Go City is there are no exclusions though.
+We love that Go City Dubai has no exclusions.
 No worrying about “pools” and ticket types – simply set your budget and how many attractions you can realistically see.
 This is the most confusing thing we find about the Dubai Pass by iVenture – it’s overly convoluted.

-We also like that the Go City Pass is not required to be used on consecutive days, so you can build in some relaxing downtime days to your Dubai itinerary too.
+We also like that the Go City Dubai is not required to be used on consecutive days, so you can also build some relaxing downtime days to your Dubai itinerary.

 - The newly opened Museum of the Future